rf/nearest-category/README.md

 ```

-It'll return an array of the five best results we were able to calculate.
+It'll return an array of the best trips we could calulate.
+Currently
-Currently it explores 5 iterations inward; this may eventually be
+it explores 5 iterations inward; this may eventually be
 configurable.

+One trip is a complete `model`; see the above for an idea of what `model`s
+look like.

 Here's some sample output: